uswds/uswds-site/_components/data-visualizations.md

 - text: Bar charts
   href: '#bar-charts'
 ---
-<div class="site-note"><strong>Note:</strong> This data visualization guidance does not include any <code>Component Code</code>.
-The examples of specific visualizations included with our guidance are intended to be a demonstration of one way to implement the guidance with a focus on accessibility and assistive tooling.</div>
+<div class="site-note"><strong>Note:</strong> The data visualizations components are guidance-only and do not include any <code>Component Code</code>.
+The examples of specific visualizations included with our guidance are intended to be a demonstration of one way to implement our guidance with a focus on accessibility and assistive tooling.</div>
 <section class="site-component-section">
   <h2 id="general-guidance" class="usa-heading-alt">General guidance</h2>
   <p>Usability and accessibility are complementary goals for data visualizations.</p>